Superfluity—Our annual extravaganza of recycling and re-use

-You may drop off your donations Tuesday and Thursdays 11am-5pm and Wednesday, Saturdays, and Sundays 9am-1pm.
-The last day we will accept donations for the 2022 sale is April 16th.
+Beginning February 25, you may drop off your donations on Tuesdays and Thursdays between 11 am and 4 pm, and Sundays between 9am and 1 pm.
+The last day we will accept donations for the 2023 sale is March 26.

-You can park in the lot across from the business entrance on 16th Ave NE (north of the main sanctuary entrance.)
+If parking is not available on the street, you can park in the lot across from the business entrance on 16th Ave NE (north of the main sanctuary entrance).
 Note your parking space number and sign in on the parking log just outside the church office.

-If you just have a few items to donate, you can leave them on one of the carts inside the 16th Avenue entrance.
+If you have only a few donations, you can leave them on one of the carts in the hallway.